 There are several different recipes that I found.
 You can add calcium carbonate which is usually available at health food stores, whiting powder, or Plaster of Paris.
 I went with Plaster of Paris cause it was the easiest to find and the cheapest option.

 I paid $6 at Lowe’s for about 4 pounds.
 So that’ll last a loooong time.
-Add the plaster to a flat paint (I did it with satin/eggshell, too, and it worked great) to make your chalk paint.
+Add the plaster to a flat paint (I did it with satin/eggshell, too, and it worked great).
+AS chalk paint has a very matte finish, so you if you want a similar look, you don’t want a paint with a high sheen!
 I tried a ratio of 1 part Plaster of Paris to 3 parts latex paint.
 First, mix the Plaster of Paris with a little water and stir it really well until there are no lumps.

 Then slowly add latex paint and stir really well.
 Even still you might have a few small specks, but if you don’t mix it with water first it will be really lumpy.
 I didn’t get it stirred well enough the first time so there were some specks in the paint.
 Luckily, though, since they’re basically just clumps of dried plaster they sanded off really easily.